tguilment/2023MSBarcodeRR3/README.md

 ## Usage

 To use this script, you must have Python 3 installed.
 You can download Python from the [official Python website](https://www.python.org/downloads/).
-Once you have Python installed, you can run the script from the command line.
+Once you have Python installed, you can run the script s_trim_fasta_seq.py from the command line.
 Here is an example usage, in the shell or terminal type:

 ```bash
 python Path_to_script/script.py Path_to_folder_to_be_processed
 ```
+To run the GUI script, you need to install PySide6

-Evry FASTA files in the selected folder will be processed and the corresponding files with trimmed and removed sequences will be created in the same folder
+Eevry FASTA files in the selected folder will be processed and the corresponding files with trimmed and removed sequences will be created in the same folder

 ## Contributing
 If you would like to contribute to this script, please feel free to submit a pull request or write at thomas.guilment@gmail.com.